 The students had 16 hours of training in the new language before starting.
 The author argues that this was sufficient because “the language, its API as well as its IDE was kept very simple”.
 An additional 2 hours was spent to explain the type system for the static types group.

 There were two tasks, a “small” one (implementing a scanner) and a “large” one (implementing a parser).
-The author find a statistically significant difference in time to complete the small task (the dynamic language was faster) and no difference in the time to complete the large task.
+The author found a statistically significant difference in time to complete the small task (the dynamic language was faster) and no difference in the time to complete the large task.

 There are a number of reasons this result may not be generalizable.
-The author is aware of them are there’s a long section on ways this study doesn’t generalize as well as a good discussion on threats to validity.
+The author is aware of them and there's a long section on ways this study doesn't generalize as well as a good discussion on threats to validity.

 In this paper, we present an empirical pilot study of four skilled programmers as they develop programs in Ruby, a popular, dynamically typed, object-oriented scripting language.
 Our study compares programmer behavior under the standard Ruby interpreter versus using Diamondback Ruby (DRuby), which adds static type inference to Ruby.
 The aim of our study is to understand whether DRuby's static typing is beneficial to programmers.
 We found that DRuby's warnings rarely provided information about potential errors not already evident from Ruby's own error messages or from presumed prior knowledge.
 We hypothesize that programmers have ways of reasoning about types that compensate for the lack of static type information, possibly limiting DRuby's usefulness when used on small programs.

-Subjects came from a local Ruby user’s group.
-Subjects implemented a simplified sudoku solver and a maze solver.
+Subjects came from a local Ruby user's group.
+Subjects implemented a simplified Sudoku solver and a maze solver.
 DRuby was randomly selected for one of the two problems for each subject.
 There were four subjects, but the authors changed the protocol after the first subject.
 Only three subjects had the same setup.

 The authors find no benefit to having types.
 This is one of the studies that the first Hanenberg study mentions as a work their findings contradict.
 That first paper claimed that it was because their tasks were more complex, but it seems to me that this paper has a more complex task.
 One possible reason they found contradictory results is that the effect size is small.
 Another is that the specific type systems used matter, and that a DRuby v.
 Ruby study doesn't generalize to Java v.
 Groovy.
 Another is that the previous study attempted to remove anything hinting at type information from the dynamic implementation, including names that indicate types and API documentation.
 The participants of this study mention that they get a lot of type information from API docs, and the authors note that the participants encode type information in their method names.